This section of the Application Guide covers how to fill out the Contact Details and About You sections of the application form.

 If you do not currently have a valid passport, leave this section blank.
 If you are offered a place at Oxford and you require a visa to study in the UK, contact Graduate Admissions with the relevant details (ie passport number, country of issue, issue and expiry date) once you have a valid passport and we will add this information to your application.

-For more information about student visas and immigration, visit the University's Student Immigration pages or contact the Student Immigration team directly.
+For more information about student visas and immigration, visit the University's Visa and Immigration pages or contact the Student Immigration team directly.

 The application form includes guidance for completing the questions in this section.
 Please read this carefully as your responses will affect your eligibility for some scholarship schemes.

 Current country of ordinary residence